Electronic Transfer of Prescriptions (ETP)

 • My Health Record - PES data can be automatically uploaded to My Health Record.

-• Electronic Prescriptions - the PESs will form an integral part of the technical infrastructure for electronic prescriptions
+• Electronic Prescriptions - the PES will form an integral part of the technical infrastructure for electronic prescriptions

 • No Cost - free for prescribers and cost neutral for pharmacies.

-Your PES and software providers will do the initial set-up and configuration on your clinical software.
-For general practices and specialist practices, it is important that new doctors are also registered with the PES provider and set up for ETP on your software.
+For general practices and specialist practices, it is important that new doctors are also registered with eRX Script Exchange and set up for ETP in your software.

 Tip: Check if there is a barcode on the prescriptions issued by each doctor (see below).

 If the barcode is missing, the doctor/s might not be properly set up for ETP.
-Contact your PES provider for instructions on how to set up new or missing doctors.
+Contact eRX Script Exchange or your software vendor for instructions on how to set up new or missing doctors.

 Electronic prescriptions legislation change